xoidlabs/xoid/README.md

 <header>{$atom}</header>
 ```

-### 🔥 Isomorphic local component state
+### 🔥 Isomorphic component logic

-**xoid** takes local component state seriously.
+**xoid** takes component logic seriously.
-With **xoid**, by writing a *setup function*, you can write component logic that works across React, Vue, and Svelte.
-A setup function looks like the following:
+You can - *but don't have to* - write your component logic with **xoid**.
+The following function is called a "setup function" and it can run across multiple frameworks.

 ```js
 import create from 'xoid'